|

 Shorthand requires precision and exactitude to be done well, and

-you cannot "waffle" your way through exam answers.
-It is a
+you cannot "waffle" your way through exam answers or the

 if exams are never undertaken.